 Paul Theroux’s New Novel Offers a Helping of New England with a Touch of Terror

 We know Paul Theroux as a brilliant writer, of novels, travel tales, screenplays and crime novels, among other works.
 You may also know him as a loyal Silversea traveler whose enticing travel writing delights and entertains readers of Silversea’s Discover blog.
-But now, we’d like to introduce a slight plot twist: He is the author a new psychological thriller that puts brothers at the heart of the conflict.
+But now, we’d like to introduce a slight plot twist: He’s also the author an enthralling psychological thriller that puts brothers at the heart of the conflict.

-The Bad Angel Brothers,” out in September, is the disquieting tale of Cal and his brother, Frank, born and raised in the New England town of Littleford, Mass.
+The Bad Angel Brothers” is the disquieting tale of Cal and his brother, Frank, born and raised in the New England town of Littleford, Mass.
 Littleford, as Theroux draws it, is every bit as picturesque as a clichéd Christmas card drawing in which the snow-laden boughs provide the backdrop for one candle whose flame burns brightly.

 As do the passions in this novel.
 But this isn’t about lust.
 Instead.
 It’s about, as The New York Times called it in its review, “fratricidal ire.”
 Frank and Cal’s relationship is so fractured they make Cain and Abel look like poster boys for brotherhood.

-Paul Theroux’s new book, a psychological thriller, is set in fictional Litttleford, Mass., modeled after Medford, where Theroux lived as a child./Map Shuterstock
+Paul Theroux’s book, a psychological thriller, is set in fictional Litttleford, Mass., modeled after Medford, where Theroux lived as a child./Map Shutterstock

 We caught up with Theroux to ask him how his own New England upbringing influenced his novel and whence came the startling details about precious metals and gemstones.